An open source ebook full of inspirational designs and techniques to push the limits of national electronic health record (EHR) companies.

 $100k – $200k

 EHRs (electronic health records) today are notorious for being difficult to use, but have been responsible for what little rise there has been in efficiency of providing health care.
 With EHRs woefully lacking in intuitive interfaces, usable processes, and readability, there’s an opportunity to encourage a more rapid evolution of EHR design, informed by health care processes, human factors principles, and usability design.
 Jeff Belden’s idea was to provide an accessible collection of inspirational material and insight into how physicians and nurses operate in hospitals and clinics to jumpstart EHR design on a national level.
-With support from the California Healthcare Foundation and the SHARP-C Project of the Office of the National Coordinator for Health IT, a team was put together consisting of physicians, humans factors and usability experts, including Involution Studios.
+With support from the California Healthcare Foundation and the SHARP-C Project of the Office of the National Coordinator for Health IT, a team was put together consisting of physicians, humans factors and usability experts, including GoInvo.

-With Involution’s years of EHR design chops, as members of the CCHIT PHR Workgroup in 2007-2008, HIMSS EHR Usability Taskforce 2009-2012, and leading the HIMSS Mobile Design Taskforce in 2011- 2012, we provided more than software design expertise.
+With GoInvo’s years of EHR design chops, as members of the CCHIT PHR Workgroup in 2007-2008, HIMSS EHR Usability Taskforce 2009-2012, and leading the HIMSS Mobile Design Taskforce in 2011- 2012, we provided more than software design expertise.
 We outlined usability and HCI guidelines, and defined design principles.
-Involution led workshops where, together with the team, select physicians, and members from EHR vendors, we helped to craft and define core concepts on various aspects of EHRs which served as foundations for the book’s chapters.
+GoInvo led workshops where, together with the team, select physicians, and members from EHR vendors, we helped to craft and define core concepts on various aspects of EHRs which served as foundations for the book’s chapters.
 We contributed further to those chapters, primarily sharing our experience with software design in the design principles chapter, as well as adding thoughts and sculpting the other chapters for the best reading experience and also to fit the team’s vision for the future of EHR design.

-By working closely with the team, Involution designed examples for an EHR application, modeled for care provider workflows to aid in the decision making process which evolved into prototypes integrated into the ebook.
+By working closely with the team, GoInvo designed examples for an EHR application, modeled for care provider workflows to aid in the decision making process which evolved into prototypes integrated into the ebook.
 The result was an interactive experience for readers, giving them a taste for what an EHR can be capable of.
 The ebook, exposing how software design and national standards collide, can be consumed as a lightweight design policy for electronic health records.